-The Company's board of directors ("Board" or "Board of Directors") recommends the re-appointment of KPMG LLP Chartered Accountants ("KPMG") as auditors of the Company to hold office until the termination of the next annual meeting of shareholders.
-It is also proposed that the remuneration to be paid to KPMG be as determined by the Board.
+The Company's board of directors ("Board" or "Board of Directors") recommends the appointment of MNP LLP ("MNP") as auditors of the Company to hold office until the termination of the next annual meeting of shareholders.
+It is also proposed that the remuneration to be paid to MNP be as determined by the Board.

-KPMG have been the Company's auditors since September 1, 2022, following the resignation of PwC LLP, at its own initiative.
-As required by Section 4.11 of National Instrument 51-102 - Continuous Disclosure Obligations, a copy of the prescribed reporting package relating to the change of auditor is attached to this Circular as Appendix A, including the Company's change of auditor notice dated September 9, 2022, and letters of acknowledgement from each of PwC LLP and KPMG each dated September 9, 2022.
+MNP was appointed as the Company's auditors at a meeting of the Board of Directors on May 14, 2024, following the resignation of KPMG LLP, at its own initiative.
+As required by Section 4.11 of National Instrument 51-102 - Continuous Disclosure Obligations, a copy of the prescribed reporting package relating to the change of auditor is attached to this Circular as Appendix A, including the Company's change of auditor notices from each of KPMG LLP and MNP dated April 22, 2024 and May 14, 2024, respectively, and letters of acknowledgement from each of KPMG LLP and MNP each dated April 23, 2024 and May 14, 2024, respectively.

-BE IT RESOLVED that KPMG be appointed auditors of the Company to hold office until the close of the next annual meeting of shareholders, or until their successors are appointed, at a remuneration to be fixed by the directors.
+BE IT RESOLVED that MNP be appointed auditors of the Company to hold office until the close of the next annual meeting of shareholders, or until their successors are appointed, at a remuneration to be fixed by the directors.

-Unless otherwise instructed, the named proxyholders will vote FOR the appointment of KPMG as auditors of the Company until the next annual general meeting of shareholders, and to authorize the directors to fix the remuneration of the auditors.
+Unless otherwise instructed, the named proxyholders will vote FOR the appointment of MNP as auditors of the Company until the next annual general meeting of shareholders, and to authorize the directors to fix the remuneration of the auditors.